BunsDev/iMO/README.md

  do
 accounting through liability assets: QDebt, a synthetic reflection of

-principal-protected QD notes, created with instruments (!BO) that...
+principal-protected QD notes, created with instruments (!MO) that...
 emulate the characteristics of a zero-coupon bond and a call option,

 which may be swapped for a put (by **S**elling**P**uts),